Severson-Group/docs.amdc.dev/source/accessories/amds/mainboard/index.md

 For information regarding the placement of the headers, refer to the mainboard PCB Altium file in the AMDS repo located: `/Mainboard/altium/SensorMotherBoard.PcbDoc`.

-For more information on designing a daughter card, refer the [sensor card documentation](/accessories/amds/sensor-cards/index.md).
+For more information on designing a sensor card, refer the [sensor card documentation](/accessories/amds/sensor-cards/index.md).